morhodesly/database-dump/CONTRIBUTING.md

 ### Reporting Bugs

-- Check the [issue tracker](https://github.com/yourusername/database-dump/issues) to see if the bug has already been reported
+- Check the [issue tracker](https://github.com/morhodesly/database-dump/issues) to see if the bug has already been reported
-- If it hasn't, [open a new issue](https://github.com/yourusername/database-dump/issues/new/choose) using the bug report template
+- If it hasn't, [open a new issue](https://github.com/morhodesly/database-dump/issues/new/choose) using the bug report template
 - Include a clear title and description
 - Provide as much relevant information as possible (steps to reproduce, expected vs. actual behavior)
 - Include code samples or error logs if applicable

 ### Suggesting Features

-- Check the [issue tracker](https://github.com/yourusername/database-dump/issues) to see if the feature has already been suggested
+- Check the [issue tracker](https://github.com/morhodesly/database-dump/issues) to see if the feature has already been suggested
-- If it hasn't, [open a new issue](https://github.com/yourusername/database-dump/issues/new/choose) using the feature request template
+- If it hasn't, [open a new issue](https://github.com/morhodesly/database-dump/issues/new/choose) using the feature request template
 - Describe the feature clearly, including the problem it solves
 - Explain how the feature would benefit users

 ### Pull Requests

 1. Fork the repository
-2. Create a new branch for your feature or bug fix
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Add or update tests as needed
 5. Ensure all tests pass: `cargo test`